 Another link that I have noticed is an SEO/web design-specific online directory that I could add the Wow Internet website to in order to get an extra back link from a related website.
 Online directories shouldn’t be relied on for links, but if they are niche relevant then they can certainly be quite helpful.

 What You Should Be Looking For

-Having access to all of this data is invaluable toward building an effective link building campaign.
+Having access to all of this data is invaluable toward building an effective link building campaign, like if we are try to build links for Web Design Ireland.
 It allows you to understand what your competitors are doing and gain some quick insights into how to build some extra links.
 Having said this, just because your competitors are flooding blogs with spammy comments, doesn’t mean you should be doing it as well.
 Try to look for guest blogging opportunities by finding links that your competitors have gained by doing all the initial outreach groundwork and you’re sure to reap the rewards.
 Also, try and look for some of the more original ideas for back links, such as the WordStream review that the Wow Internet site had and the donation page link that one of the competitors had.
 This is where you will find some real gold.